 Hepatitis C

 Hepatitis C is a disease that causes inflammation of the liver.
-It is caused by infection with the hepatitis C virus (HCV), which is spread most frequently when a person comes in contact with infected blood.
-Approximately 300 million people worldwide are infected with the hepatitis C virus, and 3.9 million people in the United States have chronic hepatitis C. Treatment for hepatitis C, when recommended, often involves two medications: peginterferon and ribavirin.
+It is spread most frequently when a person comes in contact with infected blood.
+The disease is caused by infection with a particular virus -- approximately 300 million people worldwide are infected with this virus, and 3.9 million people in the United States have chronic hepatitis C. Treatment, when recommended, often involves two or three medications.

 Hepatitis C is an inflammation of the liver.
 While different things can cause other types of hepatitis, a specific virus -- the hepatitis C virus -- causes hepatitis C. This virus is also known as HCV.